semantic-textual-relatedness/semantic-textual-relatedness.github.io/docs/index.md

 #   ** SemEval 2024 Task 1: Semantic Textual Relatedness (STR)**
 ---
 An international shared task on automatically detecting the degree of semantic relatedness between pairs of sentences.
-New textual datasets provided for many African and Asian languages, as well as English and Spanish.
+New textual datasets will be provided for many African and Asian languages, as well as English and Spanish.

 ---
  Part of the [18th International Workshop on Semantic Evaluation](https://semeval.github.io/SemEval2024/tasks.html)